Twenty-Third J.P. Morgan Tournament of Champions Set to Light Up Grand CentralBack to News

 Tournament owner and director John Nimick, “It is a great pleasure to bring all of the world’s best squash players to the heart of New York City every year and to keep working to make the ToC the best tournament in the world.
 And our squash fans are fantastic!
 We have been setting attendance records every year for the past decade and the stands are packed every time a player gets on the show court.”

 Last year, Egypt’s Nour El Sherbini made history by becoming the first three-time women’s champion at just twenty-three-years old.
 The recently-crowned women’s world champion will be in search of a record fourth ToC title this January.
 Ali Farag, the men’s world No. 1, will aim to defend his first ToC title as the anticipated men’s top seed.
-The official entry list and draws will be released in the coming weeks.
+View the men’s and women’s draws here.

 The 2020 ToC will feature a new highlight for squash fans in the form of the first-ever RAM Champion Challenge featuring Ramy Ashour—a three-time ToC champion and one of the sport’s greatest players of all-time.
 The challenge will feature Ashour’s new scoring system, the RAM scoring system, as the Egyptian takes on another all-time great of the sport, England’s Nick Matthew, Friday January 17 at 5pm.